salihgueler/keyboard_puzzle_dartpad_workshop/step_03/instructions.md

-Now that we have focusing mechanism in place, let's setup our mechanism to focus to the field with keyboard operations.
+Now that you have focusing mechanism in place, let's setup your mechanism to focus to the field with keyboard operations.

 Keyboard operations in Flutter split into 3 important subjects: